imalerich/cs352/pr01/README.md

 ## exec.c
 	Provides utilities for executing commands in a line.
+	Supports multiple commands via ';' as well as piping via '|'.

 ## line.c
 	Parser utilities for replacing history with literal commands, proc_line is